stephsharp/AutoLayoutWorkshop/SOLUTIONS.md

 **The camera guidelines should always be square and centred.**

 1. Create an aspect ratio constraint on the image view with multiplier 1:1
+2. Embed the camera guidelines in a container view (Editor > Embed In > View) and constrain the container view to its nearest neighbor on all sides
-2. Align camera guidelines vertically and horizontally in superview
+3. Align camera guidelines vertically and horizontally in superview
-3. Constrain leading and trailing space to superview with constant >= 10 and required priority (1000)
+4. Constrain leading and trailing space to superview with constant >= 10 and required priority (1000)
-4. Constrain top and bottom space to superview with constant = 10 and high priority (750)
+5. Constrain top and bottom space to superview with constant = 10 and high priority (750)